Quantum generative model on bicycle-sharing system and an application: Introduction

 Quantum machine learning (QML) promises computational advantages beyond the reach of classical machine learning.
 Recent advances have introduced quantum counterparts of classical architectures, such as quantum convolutional neural networks (QCNNs) \cite{cong2019quantum}, quantum recurrent neural networks (QRNNs) \cite{bausch2020recurrent}, and quantum generative adversarial networks (QGANs) \cite{huang2021experimental}.
 These models share a standard structure: parameterized quantum circuits that mirror and extend the roles of layers in classical neural networks.

 A distinctive line of research \cite{horowitz2022quantum} proposed a parameterized quantum circuit for time-series modeling, directly associating quantum time evolution with multi-dimensional data.
 This generative approach leverages the intrinsic dynamics of quantum systems to produce probabilistic time series, while remaining structurally simple.
 It has been demonstrated to capture complex stochastic processes, such as drift and correlated Brownian motion.
-Subsequent work \cite{okumura2024application} applied this framework to financial data, successfully reproducing short-term market trends and correlations with fewer parameters than conventional models like LSTMs and VAR.
+Subsequent work \cite{okumura2024application} applied this framework to financial data, successfully reproducing short-term market trends and correlations with fewer parameters than conventional models like long short-term memory networks (LSTMs) and vector autoregression models (VARs).

 While stock prices require discretization for such models, bicycle-sharing data is inherently discrete.
 This natural alignment motivates our study: applying the quantum circuit scheme to bicycle-sharing systems.
 By doing so, we aim to capture inter-port correlations and exploit the generative power of quantum circuits to address pressing challenges such as bicycle shortages.